poflankov/cypress-documentation/content/guides/component-testing/introduction.md

 ### ⚠️ Existing end-to-end users

-If you are using Cypress Component Testing in a project that also has tests written with the Cypress End-to-End test runner, you may want to configure some Component Testing specific defaults.
+If you are using Cypress Component Testing in a project that also has tests written with the Cypress End-to-End Cypress App, you may want to configure some Component Testing specific defaults.

 You can configure or override Component Testing defaults in your